 - Code base does not contain any dead code and does not contribute to technical debt

-- Frequently evaluate existing practices and remove obsolete practices (200pts)
+- Frequently evaluate existing habits and remove obsolete habits (Signficant Boost)

-- Evaluate existing practices and remove obsolete practices prior to adding a new practice (100pts)
+- Evaluate existing habits and remove obsolete habits prior to adding a new habit (Boost)

-- Consistently remove dead code from the code base instead of commenting out or routing around (50pts)
+- Consistently remove dead code from the code base instead of commenting out or routing around (Boost)

-- Implement a new practice without evaluating existing practices (-25pts)
+- Implement a new habit without evaluating existing habits (Setback)

-- Commenting out or routing around unused code instead of deleting it (no dead code removal) (-100pts)
+- Commenting out or routing around unused code instead of deleting it (no dead code removal) (Disaster)

 ✓ Critical ❑ Helpful ❑ Experimental

-- “Technical debt” applies to practices as much as it applies to code
+- “Technical debt” applies to habits and practices as much as it applies to code

-- Evaluate your practices and think specifically about anything you’d categorize as “that’s just the way we’ve always done that”
+- Evaluate your habits and think specifically about anything you’d categorize as “that’s just the way we’ve always done that”

 - Think deliberately about why you do something, especially something that seems wasteful, time consuming, or is particularly disliked by the team

-- Change is tough for many of us, but stability only comes from constant change.
+- For this trial, we are going to ask you to review your habits.
+This might be tough as it will require change on your part which may bring some discomfort.
+This can be tough for many of us, but stability only comes from constant change.
+To explain, perfect practice makes perfect or said another way, it is getting comfortable and confident with change that will lead to stability.
 Some elite teams have a mantra “get comfortable being uncomfortable.”
 While that may be a little excessive, it’s not wrong

-- Once you’ve deliberately thought about your practices, determine what items you can forgo, even if just during an experiment with a new practice
+- Once you’ve deliberately thought about your habits, determine what items you can forgo, even if just during an experiment with a new habit

-- Give the change reasonable time to measure actual results of the change and determine if this “intentional experiment” worked
+- Give the change reasonable time to measure actual results and determine if this “intentional experiment” worked

 What Does it Look like?

-You replace existing practice and work flow with new ideas; you don’t add new practices in addition to the practices they should replace.
+You replace existing habit and work flow with new ideas; you don’t add new habits in addition to the habits they should replace.

-For instance, if you are currently using long-term, detailed estimates (as in waterfall and other plan-based approaches) you would not continue to use those with agile-style, short-term work decomposition; it’s one or the other.
+For instance, if you are currently using long-term, detailed estimates (as in waterfall and other heavy plan-based approaches lacking fast feedback) you would not continue to use those with agile-style, short-term work decomposition; it’s one or the other.

 If you have a weekly, team-wide status meeting, you’d replace that with the faster daily team sync, or the more continuous style of a mob programming approach.